Frequently Asked Questions

 - Who can be placed on salary?

-- Is there a minimum amount salaried workers must be paid?
+- Is there a new minimum amount exempt-salaried workers must be paid?

-- Does my employer have to provide me with breaks?
+- Does my employer have to provide me with rest breaks?

-- Can my employer require me to take the 30 minute rest break?
+- Can my employer require me to take the consecutive 30-minute rest break?

 - At what age can a child work?